Evidence-Based Conclusions

 • Can I underline the fact that supports this answer?

-• Does more than one detail point in the same direction?
+• Does more than one detail point the same direction?

-• Does the answer explain the stated facts without adding new facts?
+• Does the answer explain the stated facts without adding new ones?

-• Does the answer avoid making the pattern broader than the examples allow?
+• Does it avoid stretching the pattern beyond what the examples allow?

 • Does another option fit the evidence with fewer assumptions?

-A good inductive answer does not have to be dramatic.
-Sometimes the best choice is the most cautious one.
-For example, if several examples share one feature, the supported conclusion may be that the feature is common in those examples.
-It may not be supported to say the feature is required in every possible case.
+A good inductive answer does not need to be dramatic.
+Often the most cautious option is correct.
+If several examples share one feature, the supported conclusion is that the feature is common in those examples — not that it is required in every possible case.

 Choice QualitySignLikely Action